-Here’s my list of twenty things that have made my stays in hospital (UK NHS – 2 bowel operations; 1 emergency admission with 2 weeks recovery; 1 day/night in A&E) more bearable.
-I wanted to pass them on in case it helps to improve your “patient” experience.
+Here’s my updated list of twenty things that have made my stays in hospital (UK NHS – 2 bowel operations; 1 emergency admission with 2 weeks recovery in ward; 1 day/night in A&E) more bearable.
+I wanted to pass them on in case it helps to improve your patient experience.
 If you’re already an old hand at the hospital game you can, no doubt, add at least another ten.

 No.1 HEADPHONES – unless you are lucky enough to have your own private room then the hospital environment will be noisy.
 There are lots of times when you really want to be able to drown out the surrounding ward noise.
 I like to take with me two pairs of headphones – in ear and over ear.
 Over ear will give you the best isolation from the ward noises but you can’t comfortably lie on one side with them on and your ears tend to get hot!
 The in-ear ones aren’t as good for keeping out external sounds but you have more choice in your sleeping position.
 (If you can afford a good set of noise cancelling headphones then all the better)